hemilabs/heminetwork/api/tbcapi/README.md

 *Last updated April 24th, 2024.*

-When the `TBC_ADDRESS` environment variable is set, the `tbcd` daemon listens on the provided address.
+When the `TBC_ADDRESS` environment variable is set (e.g. `TBC_ADDRESS=localhost:8082`), the `tbcd` daemon listens on the provided address.
-The RPC protocol is WebSocket-based and uses a standard request/response model.

 [`hemictl`](../../cmd/hemictl) is a reference implementation of an RPC client.

 [View the raw Go types used in TBC's RPC commands `api/tbcapi/tbcapi.go`](tbcapi.go).

 ## Protocol

+The RPC protocol is WebSocket-based and uses a standard request/response model.

 Please see [protocol/README.md](../protocol/README.md) for more information about the underlying RPC protocol.